Explaining the Craps Table For Beginners

 The first thing to learn in Craps 101 is that the game is based around simply betting on the outcome of the roll of two dice, but there are lots of ways the dice can fall.
 Each bet comes with specific odds, explaining why the craps table has so many different fields for betting.

-The other thing you'll notice (mainly at a physical casino) is the staff around the table.
-There's the boxman, essentially the game supervisor and cash handler.
-Then standing opposite the boxman is the stickman, who pushes the dice, calls results and determines how fast games play out.
+The other thing you'll notice (at a physical casino) is the staff around the table.
+There's the boxman, who is essentially the game supervisor and cash handler.
+Standing opposite the boxman is the stickman, who pushes the dice, calls results and determines how fast a game plays out.

 There can be as many as eight players at the craps table, and each player can bet on every roll.
-Each player gets a chance at rolling the dice, aka being the shooter.
+Each player gets a chance at rolling the dice (known as the shooter).
 A player’s first roll at the table is known as the come-out roll.
 This initial roll has three possible outcomes: